doctrine/doctrine-laminas-hydrator/README.md

 ##### Example 4: Embedded Entities

-Doctrine provides so-called embeddables as a layer of abstraction which allow reusing partial object accross entities.
+Doctrine provides so-called embeddables as a layer of abstraction which allow reusing partial object across entities.
 For example, one might have an entity `Address` which is not only used for a `Person`, but probably for an `Organisation` as well.
-Let's have a look at the entities:
+Let's have a look at the classes.
+First we have a `Tag` class, which will be our embeddable:

 ```php
 namespace Application\Entity;